occrp-attic/loom/README.md

 Once data has been modeled into such objects, it is stored as a set of statements in a SQL database and eventually indexed in ElasticSearch.

+``loom`` is the backend component for [spindle](https://github.com/occrp/spindle), a web-based graph data browser/editor tool that uses the same data model.

 ## Design

 The design goal of ``loom`` is to accept data from many different sources and